 Learn about the technology behind cryptocurrencies

-The distributed ledger technology, which blockchain is a part of, has the potential to completely change the way data is stored online.
-Progress, however, requires time and just how Linux needed over a decade to become a cornerstone in modern application development, blockchain will most likely take years to become a more efficient way to exchange information between open and private business networks.
+The distributed ledger technology, which blockchain is a part of, can change the way data completely is stored online.
+Progress, however, requires time, and just how Linux needed over a decade to become a cornerstone in modern application development, blockchain will most likely take years to become a more efficient way to exchange information between open and private business networks.
 So in this guide, we will consider all of the required details on what blockchain is and how it is important for the modern era.

 What is Blockchain?